 A recent study that connects certain brain tumors to dental X-rays has caused a considerable stir both in the public and amongst dentists across America.
 This study was published in a journal called “Cancer” and has been reported on by the NY Times, Fox, CNN, and many other major news associations.

 The study attributes an increased risk of a brain tumor known as a “meningioma” to radiation exposure from dental x-rays.
 Dental patients, dentists, and their staff are understandably concerned by the findings included in this study.
 Furthermore, some in the general public are questioning whether it’s worth the risks to continue with a good dental hygiene program including x-ray exams for diagnostic purposes.
-For other health benefits, visiting your chiropractor is another good option to maintain overall health and wellness, says Matthews Family Chiropractic.

 The study in question makes the following declaration: “Ionizing radiation is a consistently identified and potentially modifiable risk factor for meningioma, which is the most frequently reported primary brain tumor in the United States.”